okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

 The ngrok inspection interface provides an opportunity to review all calls to your local application.
 See [ngrok documentation](https://ngrok.com/docs#inspect-requests) for details on using this interface.
 With the ngrok utility running, open the following URL in a browser: `http://localhost:4040`.

-Each call to your local application appears in the interface and includes the response body, header, replay functionality, and other details:
+Each call to your local application appears in the interface and includes the response body, header, replay functionality, and other details.
+Proceed to the following sections to see an example request.

 ![A screen shot of the ngrok web interface that includes the response body, header, and other details.](/img/ngrok-and-event-hooks-web-interface.png)